 MAPH students are not bound to classes offered through MAPH; they may choose classes from any department in the Humanities Division.
-However, these courses are designed with MAPH students in mind, and are taught by MAPH's faculty Directors and Preceptors.
+However, these courses are designed with MAPH students in mind, and are taught by MAPH's Directors and Preceptors.

-Winter 2017 Course Descriptions
+Winter 2018 Course Descriptions

-Life and Lives in the Nineteenth Century British Novel
+Wretchedness and the Early Nineteenth Century Novel